Miley Cyrus Dances Sexy To Aaliyah In Skimpy Bikini Thong

 “YOU LOOK SO GOOD OMGG,” yet another admiring follower commented.

 Aaliyah’s “Rock The Boat” was released in 2002 and is considered an R&B classic.
-The music video was the last video Aaliyah filmed before passing away.
+The music video Aaliyah shot for the song was the last one she filmed before passing away.

 In between sharing bikini content, Cyrus has been putting out new music.
 She dropped an EP earlier this year, SHE IS COMING.
 The project consists of six new tracks and collaborations with Ghostface Killah, RuPaul, Swae Lee, and Mike WiLL Made-It.